Maillard reaction: Foods and products

-The Maillard reaction is responsible for many colors and flavors in foods, such as the browning of various meats when seared or grilled, the browning and umami taste in fried onions, and coffee roasting.
+The Maillard reaction is responsible for many colors and flavors in foods, such as the browning of various meats when seared or grilled, the browning and umami taste in fried onions and coffee roasting.
 It contributes to the darkened crust of baked goods, the golden-brown color of French fries and other crisps, browning of malted barley as found in malt whiskey and beer, and the color and taste of dried and condensed milk, dulce de leche, toffee, black garlic, chocolate, toasted marshmallows, and roasted peanuts.

 6-Acetyl-2,3,4,5-tetrahydropyridine is responsible for the biscuit or cracker-like flavor present in baked goods such as bread, popcorn, and tortilla products.
 The structurally related compound 2-acetyl-1-pyrroline has a similar smell and also occurs naturally without heating.
 The compound gives varieties of cooked rice and the herb pandan (Pandanus amaryllifolius) their typical smells.
 Both compounds have odor thresholds below 0.06 nanograms per liter.

 The browning reactions that occur when meat is roasted or seared are complex and occur mostly by Maillard browning with contributions from other chemical reactions, including the breakdown of the tetrapyrrole rings of the muscle protein myoglobin.
-Maillard reactions also occur in dried fruit.
+Maillard reactions also occur in dried fruit and when champagne ages in the bottle.

 Caramelization is an entirely different process from Maillard browning, though the results of the two processes are sometimes similar to the naked eye (and taste buds).
 Caramelization may sometimes cause browning in the same foods in which the Maillard reaction occurs, but the two processes are distinct.
 They are both promoted by heating, but the Maillard reaction involves amino acids, whereas caramelization is the pyrolysis of certain sugars.

 In making silage, excess heat causes the Maillard reaction to occur, which reduces the amount of energy and protein available to the animals that feed on it.

-Archaeology
+Archaeology and paleontology

-In archaeology the Maillard process occurs when bodies are preserved in peat bogs.
+In archaeology, the Maillard process occurs when bodies are preserved in peat bogs.
 The acidic peat environment causes a tanning or browning of skin tones and can turn hair to a red or ginger tone.
 The chemical mechanism is the same as in the browning of food, but it develops slowly over time due to the acidic action on the bog body.
-It is typically seen on Iron Age bodies and was described by Painter in 1991 as the interaction of anaerobic, acidic, and cold (typically 4 °C) sphagnum acid on the polysaccharides.
+It is typically seen on Iron Age bodies and is the result of the interaction of anaerobic, acidic, and cold (typically 4 °C) sphagnum acid on the polysaccharides.

 The Maillard reaction also contributes to the preservation of paleofeces.